okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 }
 ```

-It also allows static assets to be served by overriding `configure(WebSecurity web)` and using `web.ignoring()`.
+It also allows serving static assets by overriding `configure(WebSecurity web)` and using `web.ignoring()`.

 ## Configure Maven to Combine Build Artifacts

 The [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin) allows you to build frontend applications with Maven.
 If you're using Gradle instead of Maven, you can use the [gradle-node-plugin](https://github.com/srs/gradle-node-plugin) to accomplish the same thing.

-In this example, I'll add the frontend-maven-plugin to a _prod_ profile so the frontend is only built and tested when you rung `mvn package -Pprod`.
+In this example, I'll add the frontend-maven-plugin to a _prod_ profile, so the frontend is only built and tested when you run `mvn package -Pprod`.

 Add properties to set the version of the plugin, as well as the version of Node to use.